brittanyellich/refactoring-go/gophercon-eu/slides.md

 layout: default
 ---

-# The Refactoring Mindset
+# A Systematic Refactoring Mindset

 <ul>
     <li v-click><bold>Start with tests</bold>: A safety net before changing anything</li>
     <li v-click><bold>Focus on error handling</bold>: This affects the rest of your application's structure</li>
     <li v-click><bold>Break interfaces</bold>: These define your system's boundaries</li>
-    <li v-click><bold>Remove dependencies</bold>: Reduce hard-coding, use dependency injection</li>
+    <li v-click><bold>Reduce dependencies</bold>: Reduce hard-coding, use dependency injection</li>
 </ul>

 <p v-click><bold>Small steps win</bold>: Continuous improvement > dramatic changes</p>

 <!--
-- Start with tests: Add characterization tests to capture current behavior, then refactor with confidence from Working Effectively with Legacy Code by Michael Feathers
+- Start with tests: These are a guide through the entire refactoring process.
+Add characterization tests to capture current behavior, then refactor with confidence from Working Effectively with Legacy Code by Michael Feathers
-- Focus on error-handling:
+- Focus on error-handling: Error handling, particularly with Go, is critical to overall application structure.
+- Break interfaces: This allows you to focus on your application's boundaries
+- Reduce dependencies: Reduce hard-coding, use dependency injection
 - Small steps win
 - Preserve knowledge - encapsulate "messy" code in tests and sequester in functions
 - Continuous improvement - Do this alongside feature work, don't wait for refactoring sprints